llindoy/pyttn/README.md

 - Dynamics of quantum systems coupled to a single or multiple bosonic or fermionic environment
 - Interacting chains and trees of open quantum systems

 The core Tree Tensor Network Library (ttnpp) has been developed in C++ with pyTTN using a pybind11 based python wrapper to expose the core functionality to python.
 The core ttnpp library is a header only C++ library and it is straightforward to compile pure C++ programs using this library.
-For details see [TTNPP Library Compilation](#ttnpp-library-compilation).
+For details see [TTNPP Library](#ttnpp-library-compilation).

 -------------------------------------------------------------------------------